NZ First Foundation case: Accused pair not guilty of donations fraud

 "I had no knowledge of the New Zealand First Foundation at the time of the donation."

-The need to create a greater stream of funds was one of the reasons the NZFF was established, the court heard.
+The need to create a greater stream of funds was one of the reasons the NZFF was established in 2017, the court heard.

-The SFO said the defendants' stratagem was to deceive the NZ First party secretary and the Electoral Commission and maintain control of the donation money.
+The SFO alleged the defendants' stratagem was to deceive the NZ First party secretary and the Electoral Commission and maintain control of the donation money.

 The funds were then "spent it as they saw fit" on a range of party expenses and endeavours, including leasing and furnishing office space on Wellington's Lambton Quay for "NZ First Party headquarters", prosecutor Paul Wicks QC said.